KK260/GenomeXtract/README.md

 ```

-### If you use any of the scripts, please cite the following reference:
+### If you use any of the scripts, please cite the following article:
 **Karbstein K, Choudhary N, Xie T, Tomasello S, Wagner ND, Barke BH, Paetzold C, Bradican JP, Preick M, Himmelbach A, Stein N, Papantonis A, Irisarri I, de Vries J, Pucker B, Hörandl E**.
 Assembling genomes of non-model plants: A case study with evolutionary insights from Ranunculus (Ranunculaceae). **The Plant Journal**, 2025; 00; e70390. https://doi.org/10.1111/tpj.70390